 The suspense of how it finishes would be terrible, but so too would being late to wherever it is we have to be.
-The run time is listed on the back of DVDs and available online, but sometimes a decision needs to be made quickly.
+The run times are listed on the back of Blu-ray cases and are available online, but sometimes a decision needs to be made quickly.

-Especially when it comes to a TV series, or perhaps a series of movies you are looking at binging, adding up the lengths for multiple episodes or sequels can be tedious and inefficient.
-Fortunately there is a website that does it for us, making it all so very easy.
+When it comes to a TV series, manually adding up the lengths for multiple episodes or sequels can be tedious and inefficient.
+Fortunately, there’s a website that does it for us.
+Addicted to your devices?
+Tap or click here to see how Google can help.

 A one-stop shop for all things entertainment, bingeclock.com provides a searching tool as well as some popular, trending shows and films.

-For instance, if you want to see how long it would take to watch the entirety of "The Office (US)" or "Game of Thrones" you can select those and it will pop up with a screen giving you all the details.
-By the way, it would take four days, three hours and 30 minutes to watch all nine seasons of The Office and two days, 15 hours and 30 minutes to catch up on all seven seasons of Game of Thrones.
+For instance, if you want to see how long it would take to watch the entirety of “The Office (US)” or “Game of Thrones,” you can select those titles and the site will give you all the details.

-If you are unsure of what you would like to binge next, bingeclock will offer suggestions.
-You can also have the site send reminders straight to your email any time your show airs a new episode so that you do not fall behind.
+If you are unsure of what you would like to binge next, bingeclock can offer suggestions.
+Simply tap TOOLS from the left sidebar and click “Random Episode Generator.”
+You can also have the site send reminders straight to your email any time your show airs a new episode so you don’t fall behind.

-If you are a fan of memes, the site will help with that, too, letting you search for and find some that relate to movies and shows.
-The site also provides a cord cutting calculator, a premiere anniversary calculator and even has a bingeblog for you to read up on.
+If you’re a fan of memes, the site can help with that, too.
+Click MEMES on the left sidebar to search for memes related to movies and shows.
+The site also provides a cord cutting calculator, a premiere anniversary calculator and has a bingeblog for you to read up on.

 Ready to binge?
 There are plenty of streaming options to choose from